 If despite all of your additional input you are unable to make their proposed idea work, then you can present your own alternative idea.
 By embracing and extending others’ ideas, they will see you more as a colleague than competitor.
-If someone embraces and extends your idea, they are more likely to help it succeed.
-This technique is even more powerful if you are a manager: it positions you more as a coach.
+And if someone embraces and extends your idea, they are more likely to help it succeed.
+This technique is even more powerful if you are a leader: it positions you more as a coach.

 Print out the words Yes and, then place them prominently near your telephone and computer.
 When you feel that you need to disagree with someone, instead try to embrace and extend their ideas: the first thing you say is Yes and.